• About

 Carnival in Ambato Ecuador

-Carnival in Ambato Ecuador hosts one of Ecuador’s biggest and most festive Carnival celebrations.
-It coincides with the Fiesta de las Flores y las Frutas (Festival of the Flowers and Fruits), a 70-year old celebration of life and abundance started in Ambato after a devastating earthquake in 1949.
+Carnival in Ambato coincides with the Fiesta de las Flores y las Frutas (Festival of the Flowers and Fruits), a 70-year-old celebration of life and abundance started in Ambato after a devastating earthquake in 1949.
 These events collide for a massive and varied Carnival well worth visiting.

-Ambato can be reached in 2 ½ hours by car from Quito, or about 4 hours by bus – buses depart frequently from Quitumbe bus station in south Quito.
+Ambato can be easily reached in 2 ½ hours by car from Quito, or about 4 hours by bus – buses depart frequently from Quitumbe bus station in south Quito.

 Carnival Parades in Ambato